elasticio/elasticio.github.io/content/_developers/component-json-oauth.md

 details about Authenticating with OAuth 2.0 please read the [OAuth 2.0 specification](http://tools.ietf.org/html/rfc6749).

+To use an OAuth2 based Component in the platform it is required to register a client at the authorization server.
+After registration the authorization server issues the registered client an identifier (client ID) and a secret.
+These client credentials are used to create a client using the corresponding API calls.
+Auth clients can be created on any level: tenant, contract or workspace which incapsulate each other (in order), i.e client created on tenant level is available to use for creating secrets in any workspace of the tenant.
+You can find all information about the required API endpoints in the [API documentation]({{site.data.tenant.apiDocsUri}}/v2#/auth%20clients).

 | Property Name | Type     | Required | Description |
 | :------------ | :------: | :------: | :---------- |
 | client_id   | `string` | Yes      | The Consumer Key |